 What Are Chiles de Árbol?

 The chile de árbol, or tree chili, is a small, thin, red chili pepper commonly used in Mexican cuisine.
 Named after the tree it grows on, this pepper is typically dried before use, although fresh versions can be found in specialty markets.
-It has a distinctive grassy flavor with citrusy undertones and a sharp, lingering heat.
+Its distinctive grassy flavor with citrusy undertones and sharp, lingering heat makes it a versatile spice for bold dishes.

 Natural Habitat & Harvesting